K33TY/Jif-Sif-to-Fabric/Docs/Log.md

    * Reading through more of the Java implementation of the Fabric Language
  * [Nov 4-5](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#november-4-5)
    * Discover important directories in the Fabric Language which will be useful for using the language
+   * Trying to figure out what the hardcoded variables might be in the Fabric java classes in the examples

 ## Jump to TODO List or Finished Task List.